richardeschloss/nuxt-stories/stories/en/Library/Components/SideNav.md

 The Sidenav makes use of the `<NuxtStoriesCollapse/>` wrapper component to accomplish the task of collapsing / expanding the story children.
 (That component works by setting a CSS transition on the "height" property, and then simply toggling that height from 0px to the element's scrollHeight.)

+## Future consideration

+May want also allow drag-n-drop to control the ordering of stories in the sidenav.

 # Demo

 <NuxtStoriesSideNav />